symbol/symbol-docs/source/concepts/block.rst

     height; uint64; The height of the blockchain.
 Each blockchain has a unique height.
 Subsequent blocks differ in height by 1. timestamp; uint64; The number of seconds elapsed since the creation of the nemesis block. difficulty; uint64; The block difficulty.
-    previousBlockHash; 32 bytes (binary); The hash of the previous block. blockTransactionHash; 32 bytes (binary); The transactions included in a block are hashed forming a |merkle|.
-The root of the tree summarizes them. stateHash; 32 bytes (binary); The state of the blockchain is stored in RocksDB for each block, forming a |patricia|.
-The root of the tree summarizes the state of the blockchain for a given block. blockReceiptsHash; 32 bytes (binary); The collection of :doc:`receipts <receipt>` are hashed into a |merkle| and linked to a :doc:`block <block>`.
-The block header stores the root hash.
+    feeMultiplier; uint32; The fee multiplier applied to transactions contained in block. previousBlockHash; 32 bytes (binary); The hash of the previous block. blockTransactionHash; 32 bytes (binary); The transactions included in a block are hashed forming a |merkle|.
+The root of the tree summarizes them. blockReceiptsHash; 32 bytes (binary); The collection of :doc:`receipts <receipt>` are hashed into a |merkle| and linked to a :doc:`block <block>`.
+The block header stores the root hash. stateHash; 32 bytes (binary); The state of the blockchain is stored in RocksDB for each block, forming a |patricia|.
+The root of the tree summarizes the state of the blockchain for a given block. beneficiaryPublicKey; 32 bytes (binary); The public key of the optional beneficiary designated by harvester.

 .. |merkle| raw:: html